PawseySC/pawsey-spack-config/setonix/README.md

 ## To-do list (incomplete)

-* Automations for updating the date tag `YYYY.MM` for full rebuilds
 * Subset of pakcages to be installed with Zen2
 * Subset of packages to be installed with AOCC/CCE
 * Finalise use of Cray Lmod compiler hierarchies